Mark Robinson (cricketer, born 1966): Playing career

 A right-arm fast-medium bowler who played for three different English counties (Northamptonshire, Yorkshire, and Sussex).
 He also spent one season in New Zealand, playing for Canterbury.

 Coaching career

 After retiring from playing, he served as coach of Sussex from 2005 to 2015, winning County Championships with the team in 2006 and 2007, and also coached several England Lions tours.

 He led the England women's cricket team to the 2017 World Cup.

 He was awarded an OBE in the Queen's 2018 New Year Honours.

 On 26 December 2020, Mark Robinson was set to become Bangladesh women's team head coach.

 On 21 January 2021, he was appointed Warwickshire head coach.
+He left the position in February 2025.

 Early career

 After a number of appearances in Northamptonshire's second XI, Robinson made his first-class debut in 1987 against Lancashire, taking four wickets in the match including those of Mike Watkinson and Neil Fairbrother.
 By the end of the season he was playing a significant part in the first team, and the following year he took 46 first-class wickets at 22.93.

 He spent the winter in New Zealand playing for Canterbury.
 Returning to Northants for 1989, Robinson claimed 37 wickets.